 - Mitford, T. B. (2018).
 East of Asia Minor.
 Rome’s Hidden Frontier, Oxford.

 - Mitford, T. B. (1998).
-The Roman frontier on the Higher Euphrates, R. MATTHEWS (ed.), Historic Anatolia, Fifty years’ work by the British Institute of Archaeology at Ankara, British Institute of Archaeology at Ankara, Londra 1998, ss.
+The Roman frontier on the Higher Euphrates, R. MATTHEWS (ed.), Historical Anatolia, Fifty years’ work by the British Institute of Archaeology at Ankara, British Institute of Archaeology at Ankara, Londra 1998, ss.
 255-272.

 - Boatwrıght, Mary T. (2000).
 Hadrian and The Cities of The Roman Empire, OUP, Oxford, p.
 119, 137, 139-140.